 It can be shocking to watch the feeds and find that someone who's edited to be mouthy on the show is actually quite silent on the feeds.
 (Daniele, Ragan.)
 Or how someone who appears to be quite innocent is quite a cusser (Jeff).

 Metagame: The first few weeks are spent making allies, and the ideal place to put yourself within an alliance is in the middle.
 Don't act annoying during the first few weeks - you can be evicted for simply being annoying if nobody else is a target.
 Throw Head of Household because the first few Head of Households will be forced to announce their targets to the house and possibly invoke a Roaring Rampage of Revenge.
 Within an alliance, you force somebody else to win Head of Household and take the fall for you.
 Unless you or a close ally is nominated, don't win veto (and don't use it.)
-When the time comes, start knocking out the people who can win competitions.
+When the time comes, start knocking out the people who can win competitions by winning them yourselves.

 Moral Myopia: James during Season 7 has too many examples to list, but the gist of the story is that he wanted Janelle to make the nominations that HE wanted when she was HoH in week four, and when she didn't comply, he got all pissy at her for the entirety of the game.
 This happened in spite of James' multiple betrayals to the Sovereigns.